 Testing the effect of radiation in combination with immunotherapy to prevent breast cancer recurrence.

 Despite significant advances in the management of breast cancer, mortality remains unacceptably high in some more aggressive forms of the disease.
 For breast cancer patients who remain at high risk for relapse with standard therapy, harnessing the immune system prior to surgery has the potential to induce a lasting anti-tumor immune response, and improve outcomes.
 Thus far, immunotherapy in the pre-operative (neoadjuvant) setting has shown promise in triple-negative breast cancer (TNBC), yet many patients only achieve a partial response.
 Radiation alone can induce an immune response to the tumor, as dying tumor cells release immune-stimulating components and it may therefore be a valuable addition to immunotherapy.
 Dr. Ho and colleagues initiated P-RAD, a clinical trial offering combination pre-operative radiation therapy (RT), immunotherapy and pre-operative chemotherapy treatment for TNBC or hormone receptor-positive/HER2-negative breast cancer patients who have a high risk of disease recurrence.
 Based on support from BCRF, the study recently received an NIH award to expand P-RAD and study the effect of RT and immunotherapy on the outcome of pathologic complete response.

 This study will enroll 96 patients, with the goal of finding the safest, minimum dose of RT required to ultimately make immunotherapy and chemotherapy more effective.
 It will also study the effects of the therapy on patient quality of life and investigate potential biomarkers, using blood and tumor samples to be able to identify which patients are most likely respond to this therapeutic strategy.

-Alice Ho, MD, MBA is Director, Breast Service in the Department of Radiation Oncology at Massachusetts General Hospital and an Associate Professor of Radiation Oncology at Harvard Medical School.
+Alice Ho, MD, MBA is Co-Director oft the Breast Clinical Research Unit and Professor of Radiation Oncology at Duke University.
 Her clinical practice focuses solely on the treatment of breast cancer patients, and as a physician investigator her research focuses on identifying opportunities for enhancing outcomes in high-risk breast cancer patients by combining radiation with rational, biologically-focused therapies such as immunotherapies and DNA repair-based agents to improve the efficacy of radiation.